-This time of year brings so much fun – precious trick-or-treaters, loved ones together around Thanksgiving tables, and the magic of the holidays.
+This time of year brings so much fun – precious trick-or-treaters, loved ones together around Thanksgiving dinners, and the magic of the holidays.
 But with the lovely comes the ugly.
-The cold weather and bitter temperatures can cause a whole mess of plumbing problems.
-Aramendia Plumbing, Heating and Air is here with a few preventative measures to help you minimize your chance of experiencing these common winter plumbing problems.
+The cool weather and bitter temperatures can cause a whole world of plumbing problems.
+Aramendia Plumbing, Heating and Air is here with some preventative measures to help you minimize your chance of experiencing these common winter plumbing problems.

 Pipes freezing a common plumbing problem for San Antonio.
-This usually occurs when high water pressure from the main water pipe combines with freezing temperatures.
-To help avoid this plumbing problem, leave a faucet a little open to make sure the water can constantly flow through.
-If you do realize you have a frozen pipe, shut off the main water supply to stop the pipe from rupturing.
-Try warming the frozen area of the pipe with hot water and if that doesn’t work, give Aramendia Plumbing, Heating and Air a call and we’ll send one of our qualified plumbers out to look at the issue.
+This usually occurs when high water pressure in the main water pipe combines with freezing temperatures.
+To help avoid this plumbing problem, leave a faucet a little open to make sure the water can continuously flow through.
+If you do realize you have a frozen pipe, shut off the main water supply to stop the pipe from bursting.
+Try warming the frozen area of the pipe with hot water and if that doesn’t work, give Aramendia Plumbing, Heating and Air a call and we’ll send one of our qualified plumbers out to inspect the issue.

 Broken Water Line

-A crack or break in your water piping could cause major damage to your home.
-Water pipe cracks or breaks are usually because of a frozen garden hose.
+A leak or break in your water piping could cause major damage to your home.
+Water pipe cracks or breaks are usually caused by a frozen garden hose.
 If you forget to disconnect your hose from your water spout after a freeze, the ice inside can cause pressure to build up in your home’s water lines and create a leak or a break.
-To avert this issue, make sure your garden hoses are drained and disconnected before the freezing temperatures arrive.
+To avert this issue, confirm your garden hoses are drained and disconnected prior to freezing temperatures.

 Failing Hot Water Systems